lazywei/lineargo/README.md

 ## Install

-This package depends on LIBLINEAR 2.01+.
-Please install it first via Homebrew or other package managers on your OS:
+This package depends on LIBLINEAR 2.1+ and Go 1.6+.
+Please install them first via Homebrew or other package managers on your OS:

 ```
 brew update
-brew info liblinear # make sure your formula will install version higher than 2.01
+brew info liblinear # make sure your formula will install version higher than 2.1
 brew install liblinear

+brew info go # make sure version 1.6+
+brew install go
 ```

 After liblinear installation, just `go get` this package